KirixenYT/Blue-archive/README.md

 yarn preview
 ```

-> You can use static hosting platforms such as Vercel and Netlify to import and automatically deploy them with one click.
+> You can use hosting sites such as Vercel and Netlify to deploy the project.

 ## Edit